🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 • There are no exotic options that guarantee a profit.

-• Because of their unique structures, exotic options sometimes react to market moves in unexpected ways.
+• Because of their unique structures, exotic options may react to market moves in unexpected ways.

-• The complex rules mean that exotic options have a higher risk of ultimately becoming worthless.
+• The complex rules mean that exotic options may carry a higher risk of ultimately becoming worthless.

 The Takeaway

-Exotic options are complex financial instruments that allow investors to make bets on the price of an asset without owning that asset itself.
-Unlike traditional options, exotic options include customizable features that investors can use to pursue a specific options trading strategy.
+Exotic options are complex financial instruments that allow investors to speculate on the price of an asset without owning that asset itself.
+Unlike traditional options, exotic options include customizable features that investors could use to pursue a specific options trading strategy.

-As many investors know, trading options — of all types — is relatively advanced, and requires a good amount of background knowledge and understanding of intricate financial assets.
-For that reason, it may be a good idea to speak with a financial professional before diving into options trading.
+As many investors may know, trading options — of all types — is relatively advanced and requires a good amount of background knowledge and understanding of intricate financial assets.
+For that reason, it may be advisable to speak with a financial professional before diving into options trading.

 Photo credit: iStock/Pekic